-The tetragonal and triclinic phases of \BaSr~are denoted by sets of distinct Bragg peaks that index to the space groups of $I4/mmm$ and $P1$ respectively.
-Here we use $(H,K,L)_{tet}$ and $(H,K,L)_{tri}$ separately to describe positions in momentum space for each phase.
 Each charge order peak and structural transition is detectable by x-ray diffraction.
-Additionally, evidence for these transitions can be seen in resistivity and magnetic susceptibility (Fig.~\ref{fig:Transport}).
 At a Sr concentration of $x$=0.65, we report that there is no IC-CDW or any other charge order observed within the tetragonal phase, as presented in Fig.~\ref{fig:No ICCDW}.
-When the system undergoes triclinic distortion, now at a reduced temperature of 60 K, only the $Q=0.5$ C-CDW2 is observed (Fig.~\ref{fig:CDW Late}).
-Increasing Sr content slightly further to $x$=0.71 has previously shown a vanishing of the triclinic order and C-CDW2 along with an enhancement of superconducting T$_c$ up to 3.6K \cite{Lee_Paper2,Eckberg_nematic}.
+When the system undergoes the triclinic distortion, now at a reduced temperature of 60 K, only the C-CDW2 $Q=0.5$ order is observed (Fig.~\ref{fig:CDW Late}).
+Increasing Sr content slightly further to $x$=0.71 has previously shown a vanishing of the triclinic and C-CDW2 order along with an enhancement of $T_c$ up to 3.6 K \cite{Lee_Paper2,Eckberg_nematic}.
 The vanishing of the IC-CDW at $x$=0.65 in the tetragonal phase, along with the shift of commensurate order from C-CDW1 to C-CDW2 in the triclinic phase, indicates that the charge ordered phases of \BaSr~develop in a complex way and are not simply tuned to zero temperature.